lalesafarzade/Deep-learning-challenge/README.md

 ### Step 3: Optimize the Model

-Using your knowledge of TensorFlow, optimize your model in order to achieve a target predictive accuracy higher than 75%.
-If you can't achieve an accuracy higher than 75%, you'll need to make at least three attempts to do so.

-Optimize your model in order to achieve a target predictive accuracy higher than 75% by using any or all of the following:

 * Adjusting the input data to ensure that there are no variables or outliers that are causing confusion in the model, such as:
   * Dropping more or fewer columns.